Afraid of Outer Space

 like a sick girl who chews and spits it out for the flavor.

-Now in my wisdom and adulthood
+Now in my recovery and adulthood

 I don’t condone that behavior